k3larra/commuter/machine_teaching/machine_teaching.md

 <br>Maria:
 [Augmented](../data/tnK534JMwwfhvUEycn69HPbhqkt2_teaching_set_aug.csv)

 In Figure 9 the accuracy for the users journeys in the test sets are shown distributed over the week.
-Compared to Figure 2 the augmented teaching set is added and a significant increase in accuracy and a decrease in standard deviation can be observed.
+Compared to Figure 2 the augmented teaching set is added and a significant increase in accuracy and a decrease in genaralisation error (standard deviation) can be observed.
 Especially the metrix for Björn has improved.

 ![](../images/andrea_teach3.png)
 ![](../images/bjorn_teach3.png)
 ![](../images/maria_teach3.png)

-**Figure 9:** *The accuracy and SD for the accuracy distributed over a week for the different personas.
+**Figure 9:** *The accuracy and genaralisation error (SD) for the accuracy distributed over a week for the different personas.
 The models used are trained using the teaching sets and evaluated towards the same test set for each user.*

 In the figures below more details around the training result for each users is presented.